cocos/cocos-docs/en/index.md

-# Cocos Creator v1.9.x User Manual
+# Cocos Creator v1.9 User Manual

 Welcome to the Cocos Creator User Manual!
 Cocos Creator is a free, cross-platform, game development tool based on Cocos2d-x.
 This is a comprehensive and detailed guide to help you get started with designing and developing games.
+Attention: please select the version of the User Manual that corresponds to the current version of Creator in the upper right corner.

 ## Index